11 Things Cold Feet and Toes Can Reveal About Your Health

 Hypothyroidism affects about five percent of the adult population in the United States, and it’s more common in women than men.
 Sometimes called an underactive thyroid, hypothyroidism occurs when your thyroid gland doesn’t make enough thyroid hormones for your body.
 It can be fatal if left untreated.
 The thyroid gland impacts nearly every organ in your body, including your heart and metabolism.
 Because your thyroid gland controls your heart and body temperature, if your thyroid gland is not working correctly, you’ll have circulation problems such as cold feet and toes.
 Other symptoms of hypothyroidism include the following:

-If you have some (or even all) of these signs, talk to your doctor.
+Talk to your doctor if you have some (or all) of these signs.
 They will give you a simple blood test to check thyroid hormones.
-If your thyroid isn’t functioning correctly, you can take a thyroid replacement medication.
+You can take thyroid replacement medication if your thyroid isn’t functioning correctly.

 6 – Poor circulation